Rules

 Tournament Eligibility

-- Each team must consist of 4 students, and each school may send only one team.
+- Each team must consist of 4 students, and each school may send up to one team.
 In addition to the 4 students, teams may optionally send one alternate.

 - Each team must be accompanied by an advisor who is a faculty member at the team's high school OR a parent/guardian of one of the team members.